 Fundraising Questions: Micah Scheindlin

-Join over 50,000 physicians making a direct impact on health care legislation.
+Join nearly 50,000 physicians making a direct impact on the practice of medicine and the health of California.